mathaiml5/finance-toolkit/README.md

 ## finance-toolkit
-This project is a repository for finance toolkit using Linear Algebra and Octave that I created for my Post-AP Linear Algebra class
+This project is a repository for finance toolkit using Linear Algebra and Octave/MATLAB that I created for my Post-AP Linear Algebra class

  # Portfolio Optimization Using Linear Algebra